eneswitwit/fem-lab/README.md

-# Finite Element Method implementation in octave
+# Finite Element Method Implementation in Octave

 The target is to solve simple pde's with the unit square domain easily in octave.
 Goal is to get a stable solver and sufficient error and convergence analysis.
 For solving the linear system